AppsFlyerKnowledge/devhub/docs/guides/deep_linking/dl_ios_overview/dl_ios_init_setup.md

 ![xcode-associated-domains!](https://files.readme.io/ed37397-xcode-associated-domains.png "xcode-associated-domains")

 > 📘
 > To associate a domain with your app, you need to have the associated domain file on your domain and the appropriate entitlement in your app.
 Once the OneLink is created, AppsFlyer hosts the `apple-app-site-association file`.
-You can test the Universal Links configuration using the [AppsFlyer link validator].(https://www.appsflyer.com/tools/link-validator/).
 > When a user installs your app, the system attempts to download the associated domain file and verify the domains in your `Associated Domains Entitlement`.

 ### Universal Link limitations